Friedrich Accum: "There is death in the pot"

-Accum paid particular attention to beer, introducing the subject with the comment: "Malt beverages, and especially port, the preferred drink of the inhabitants of London and other large cities, is among the items which is most frequently adulterated in the course of supply."
+Accum paid particular attention to beer, introducing the subject with the comment: "Malt beverages, and especially porter, the preferred drink of the inhabitants of London and other large cities, is among the items which is most frequently adulterated in the course of supply."
 He claimed that English beer was occasionally mixed with molasses, honey, vitriol, pepper and even opium.
-Among the most shocking customs he pointed out was the practice of adding fishberries, part of the family Menispermaceae, to port.
+Among the most shocking customs he pointed out was the practice of adding fishberries, part of the family Menispermaceae, to porter.
 It became evident during the French Revolutionary Wars that the practice was getting out of hand, and Accum attributed the intoxicating power of the drink to the addition of this plant matter.
-Accum used various sources to substantiate his claims.
-As evidence for his claims about Cocculus indicus he used, among others, import statistics, which he complemented with observations about when the price of Cocculus indicus from commodity price lists of brewing materials merchants increased.
-He also looked at historic price trends for the same commodities.

 The Treatise on Adulterations of Food and Culinary Poisons has two further notable characteristics.
 First, like Accum's earlier writings, it was written with descriptions of the simple techniques of analytical chemistry he employed, thereby making them more accessible to his readers.
 He wanted to make every test repeatable in the simplest possible way by a non-expert.
 Accum wrote in the foreword to his first edition:

 In stating the experimental proceedings necessary for the detection of the frauds which it has been my object to expose, I have confined myself to the task of pointing out such operations only as may be performed by persons unacquainted with chemical science; and it has been my purpose to express all necessary rules and instructions in the plainest language, divested of those recondite terms of science, which would be out of place in a work intended for general perusal.

 The second characteristic was that Accum did not limit his campaign to simply exposing problems.
 At the end of every chapter, he included names of merchants of who had in years prior to 1820 been caught adulterating foodstuffs.
 In this way, Accum tried to deprive them of business and thereby had an effect on the London economy.